 When its up and running the terminal does show you what talkgroup you are hearing.

 This should be everything you need to know.
 It has a learning curve, but anything cool usually does.
 If someone finds a nice case (a 6x4x2 project enclosure) and an amplified speaker with its own volume knob then we have the final touches.
 I'd look forward to reading others performance feedback on other single board computers, and SDRs.
 The Pi3 is pretty much the bare minimum, so I'd recommend heatsinks for your Pi.
-When I do it again, I think the Asus Tinker Board would be a better choice, providing a little processor overhead.
+I haven't yet read of anyone who has got it going on Asus Tinker Board, but would be interested in hearing from anyone on that.